Skip to Content

 Anorexia and Mucoid Diarrhea

-1. Diet matters: A balanced diet can help reduce stress, which can trigger anorexia.
+1. A balanced diet minimizes stress, which can trigger anorexia.

-2. Stress less: Keep your snake’s environment calm and peaceful to prevent stress-induced anorexia.
+2. Keep the environment calm to prevent stress-induced anorexia.

 Differentiating From Other Causes